spirit-man/Photogrammetry_Fieldwork_2/README.md

 Photogrammetry fieldwork course in 2024, first-year graduate student.
 ## Contains:
 1. Backward Intersection: Solution by Pyramid Method and Direct Method
-2. Matching and Relative Orientation, Based on Förstner Operator and Correlation Coefficient
+2. Matching and Relative Orientation: based on Förstner Operator and Correlation Coefficient